hxddad/york-swe-edge/docs/index.md

 ## Why Did I Make This?

-Engineering has a LOT of courses you will take, including courses specialized for us that other non-engineering students will probably never take.
+Engineering has an overwhelming number of courses you will take, including courses specialized for us that other non-engineering students will probably never take.
 Thus, there isn't much information on what to expect in these classes, other than the course code and name.
 This information is especially essential to know so you don't end up pairing difficult courses together.

 I am hoping this to be a long-term project until I graduate, as I expand on more knowledge and advice I've accumulated over the years.
 Just a disclaimer, this is an unofficial guide by me, which is unaffiliated with York University.
 So, expect the information here to be based on my own experiences.